haziz1983/cognitive-social-crm/README.md

 [![Build Status](https://travis-ci.org/IBM/cognitive-social-crm.svg?branch=master)](https://travis-ci.org/IBM/cognitive-social-crm)

-# Monitor Twitter feeds to better understand customer sentiment using Watson Assistant, Tone Analyzer, and Natural Language Understanding
+# Monitor Twitter feeds to better understand customer sentiment using Tone Analyzer, and Natural Language Understanding

 In this code pattern, our server application subscribes to a Twitter feed as configured by the user.
 Each tweet received will be analyzed for emotional tone and sentiment.
 All data is stored in a Cloudant database, with the opportunity to store historical data as well.
 The resulting analysis is presented in a Web UI as a series of graphs and charts.